tombene/barcode/README.md

 ## Production Deployment and Heroku Server Setup
  * Make sure sync force is set to false. ex: db.sequelize.sync({ force: false }).
 If this is not false it will recreate the tables everytime it runs.
- * remove config from the .gitignore file so that all the configurations will be set on production server.
+ * remove config, .env from the .gitignore file so that all the configurations will be set on production server.